 Most of us have relied on people and programs to motivate us and give us courage at some time in our lives.
 But the bottom line is that in the end, we each must motivate ourselves; there is no easy way around it.
 Victorious is about developing your own strength so that you can be successful, triumphant and the best version of yourself.
-It means becoming the number one person in your life, building up your self-esteem and recognising how awesome and brilliant you are which ripples thru into your marriage.
+It means becoming the number one person in your life, building up your self-esteem and recognising how awesome and brilliant you are which ripples through into your marriage.
 Looking outside of yourself for your partner to do this will just set you up for disappointment, heartache and pain and a victim mentality.

 Events occur in your marriage and sometimes we are played a card and it’s how we deal with it.
 It’s like that in marriage and it’s not always smooth sailing.
 If you are both victorious individuals it’s going to make for a long-lasting, happy contented union.
 You are not going to be co-dependent on your partner for your wellbeing or victim mentality.